-Devang has led a number of studies in the Education to Employment sector across the African continent.
-His recent projects have included investor due diligence on a chain of low-fee private schools in Kenya; development of a public-private partnership for the introduction of contract/charter schools in South Africa; design of a national vocational skills training strategy in Rwanda; creation of a social impact bond for youth employment programs in Morocco; and development of a management training program for the agri-business sector in Africa.
-Devang has helped Dalberg to develop a Youth Unemployment Knowledge Hub that compiles the learnings from these engagements and makes them available for all stakeholders in this ecosystem.
+In the Education to Employment sector, Devang has led a number of youth unemployment studies across the African continent, and he has provided strategic and operational advice to leading implementers.
+His engagements in the sector have included: development of a business model for low-cost ECD centers in Tanzania; the development of a 5-year youth employment strategy for a major foundation in Rwanda; an investor due diligence on a chain of low-fee private schools in Kenya; the development of a public-private partnership for the introduction of contract/charter schools in South Africa; creation of a social impact bond for youth employment programs in Morocco; and development of a management training program for the agribusiness sector in Africa.

 In Tanzania, Devang has advised a number of private sector companies including conglomerates, SMEs, financial institutions, and mobile phone operators, advising them on specific product strategies.
 He has also advised the Government of Tanzania and donor partners on strategies in various sectors, including agriculture, health, and climate change.
 Most recently, Devang helped the government set its policies for the sunflower sector in Tanzania, which will help the country achieve its industrialization objectives and reduce its reliance on imported palm oil.

 Prior to joining Dalberg, Devang worked for 6 years with Mercer Consulting in the US, where he advised Fortune 500 companies on business and human capital strategies.
 Devang holds an MBA with honors from the University of Chicago Booth School of Business and an undergraduate degree in Economics from Claremont McKenna College.
 He was born and raised in India.